No Justice For 17-Year-Old Mexican Rape Victim For The Most Unbelievable Reason

 It is therefore not surprising that very few people trust the justice system and that very few report an attack.
 According to Mexico’s National Institute of Statistics and Geography, only one in 10 attacks were reported to local authorities in 2014.

-And according to the National Institute for women in Mexico, 80 per cent of sexual assaults are not reported.
-Perhaps this is because a mere 4.5 per cent of criminals in Mexico face sentencing.
+And according to the National Institute for women in Mexico, 80 percent of sexual assaults are not reported.
+Perhaps this is because a mere 4.5 percent of criminals in Mexico face sentencing.
 Many victims say they didn’t report a crime because they didn’t want to waste their time!

 It seems that women in Mexico are the most vulnerable and the hardest hit, and are being abducted, raped, and killed in record numbers.
 Women become “territory” to be conquered in conflict zones, and rape is just one tool used to intimidate the local population and rival gangs.
 The number of women killed in the biggest drug battlegrounds of Mexico jumped 500 per cent between the years 2001 and 2010, and thousands of others have simply disappeared.